Drixitel/134-Lab-Spring-2023/Code/Zeeman/Data/README.md

 - `heperfile.py`: Contains all the functions used to process the data

 # Several `.txt` files:
-> These are all created/used across several notebooks so converting them to a pullable file was essential.
+> These are all created/used across several notebooks so converting them to a pullable file was essential